TMiguelT/vep-cache-extractor/README.md

 cpanm --installdeps .
 ```

 You'll also need a copy of the VEP cache itself.
-You may already have one if
+You may already have one if you're already using VEP.
+In this case,
-you're already using VEP, but you'll still need to unzip all the files  but if not, use the installer script to download it
+simply use the directory of the cache as the first argument to the extract script.
+If not, you can use the downloader script to obtain it,
+and use `vep_cache` (a relative path) as the cache path.
 (documented below).

 ## Downloader Script